 Racing involves preparation, skill and decision making.
 Improving in these areas improves results.

 So, a good race starts with preparation.
 You can have a look at what needs to be done here.
-As the race progresses, crew coordination in precisely performing tasks during maneuvers is important.

 Click on these to view Ratty's animated checklists.

 - Rigging The Spinnaker Can be Done at the Dock.